 Second, and the aspect of the holding that is of particular interest to design-builders, the Federal Circuit also rejected the Court of Claims’ holding that, because Metcalf was on notice that it would need to perform more investigation of the site conditions, it was also “on notice that that it could not rely on the [Government’s] ‘information only’ report.”
 The Federal Circuit ruled that the lower court “thus treated the contract as placing on Metcalf the risk and costs of dealing with newly discovered conditions different from those stated by the Government before the contract became binding. . . .
 Nothing in the contract’s general requirements that Metcalf check the site as part of designing and building the housing units, after the contract was entered into, expressly or impliedly warned Metcalf that it could not rely on, and that it instead bore the risk of error in, the Government’s affirmative representations about the soil conditions.”

 As the court also noted, the Differing Site Conditions clause in the FAR (52.236-2) (similar language also appears in the AIA A201 and EJCDC General Conditions documents) exists to protect both the Government (from inflated bids) and contractors (from increased costs and schedule delays) due to the uncertainty of changed site conditions.
-“Even requirements for pre-bid inspection by the contractor have been interpreted cautiously regarding conditions that are hard to identify accurately before work begins, so that the duty to make an inspection of the site does not negate the changed conditions clause by putting the contractor at peril to discover hidden subsurface conditions or those beyond the limits of an inspection appropriate to the time time available,” the court wrote.
+“Even requirements for pre-bid inspection to hire removing asbestos services by the contractor have been interpreted cautiously regarding conditions that are hard to identify accurately before work begins, so that the duty to make an inspection of the site does not negate the changed conditions clause by putting the contractor at peril to discover hidden subsurface conditions or those beyond the limits of an inspection appropriate to the time available,” the court wrote.